Passio/passio.github.io/Partner/transitcheck.md

 ---

-Remove `field` for all fields\
-Shows driver info from UGA where TransitCheck ID is 1683 or 1657\
+Shows driver info from UGA where TransitCheck ID is 1683 or 1657
 | Parameter | Value |
 | --- | --- |
 | URL | https://passio3.com/tdb/get/?accessToken={accessToken} |